Some of the best shopping opportunities in all of Vancouver are at the boutiques, artisan shops and Public Market vendor stalls at Granville Island.

 This next video begins in the Net Loft where you’ll see a number of stores including the Wickaninnish Gallery, Beadworks, Gigi B, the Postcard Place, Granville Island Hat Shop and Circle Craft Co-op.
 The video also shows what it’s like inside Rhinoceros Accessories and the Inukshuk Gallery.
 There are scenes outside Rogers’ Chocolates as well as inside Dragonspace and MAKE Vancouver.

-Also in this video you’ll see the Kids Market where you’ll find stores like Kites & Puppets, the Granville Island Toy Store and the Clownin’ Around Magic shop.
+Also in this video you’ll see the Kids Market where you’ll find stores like the Granville Island Toy Store and Clownin’ Around Magic shop.
 After the Kids Market you’ll see the outside of Granville Island Brewing, and then vendor stalls in the Granville Island Public Market.
+(Note

 This video was taken in the fall of 2020, which explains why there were fewer people around than usual and why folk you’ll see are wearing face masks.
 As you’ll see in the video, the shopping opportunities here are amazing!
 It’s no wonder the district is so popular and world-famous!